stolostron/rhacm-docs/services/cert_manager/cert_mgmt_ingress.md

    ```
    {: codeblock}

-6. After all pods are restarted, navigate to the {{site.data.keyword.product}} {{site.data.keyword.gui}} from your browser.
+6. After all pods are restarted, navigate to the {{site.data.keyword.product}} console from your browser.
 Verify that the current certificate is your certificate, and that all console access and login functionality remain the same.

 **Note:** Several functions are affected by using your own certificate for management ingress.
 For example, when you use the Helm command to add a Helm repository.
 If you are adding the repository for your cluster, specify the management ingress CA file as the value for `--ca-file` instead of the Helm CA file.
 For example,
 ```